 On the day of surgery, you must first check in at the registration desk, which is located at the East Entrance on Fallwood Road.

 A nurse will admit you to a Same Day Surgery room and provide you with a gown.
-You will wait in that room until the time of your scheduled procedure when a surgery nurse will take you to the Operating Room (OR) or procedure room.
+You will wait in that room until the time of your scheduled procedure when a surgery nurse will take you to an operating room or procedure room.

 Following the Procedure

 When the procedure is over, you will be taken to the recovery room and then returned to your same day surgery room.